-8. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit informational filings in this proceeding, no later than five business days after the local and tribal government semi-annual meetings are held.
-These after-meeting reports shall demonstrate compliance with Section 4.3.2.1 of this decision by showing:

-a) Commission staff were notified at least one (1) month prior to the meeting date;

-- b) Contact information for meeting attendees, with a copies of a sign-in sheet; - c) Workshop agenda; - d) Workshop minutes or transcript; - e) Any presentations shown at the workshop; and - f) Any data formally provided to stakeholders at the workshop.
+- 8. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit informational filings in this proceeding, no later than five business days after the local and tribal government semi-annual meetings are held.
+These after-meeting reports shall demonstrate compliance with Section 4.3.2.1 of this decision by showing: - a) Commission staff were notified at least one (1) month prior to the meeting date; - b) Presentations and other materials were distributed to attendees at least twenty four (24) hours in advance; - c) Contact information for meeting attendees, with a copies of a sign-in sheet; - d) Workshop agenda; - e) Workshop minutes or transcript; - f) Any presentations shown at the workshop; and - g) Any data formally provided to stakeholders at the workshop.